-The Company estimates an allowance for doubtful accounts after considering the collectability of balances due, the credit worthiness of the customer and its current level of business with the customer.
+The Company estimates an allowance for credit losses after considering the collectability of balances due, the credit worthiness of the customer and its current level of business with the customer.
 Actual results could differ from these estimates.

 Inflation and Economy